At a Glance

 - Tasks: Support clients through counselling sessions, keeping records and attending training.

-- Company: Via is a leading provider of innovative treatment services in Merton, focused on recovery.
+- Company: Via is a leading provider of innovative treatment services in Merton, focusing on recovery.

-- Benefits: Gain valuable experience, counselling hours, and professional development opportunities.
+- Benefits: Gain valuable experience, accrue counselling hours, and receive training opportunities.

 - Why this job: Make a real difference in people's lives while developing your therapeutic skills in a supportive environment.